KhiopsML/khiops-doc/docs/setup/index.md

 Refer to the following table to select the appropriate installation method for your operating system.

-Legend: :white_check_mark: tested, :warning: works with known limitations, :no_entry_sign: not supported yet.
+Legend: :white_check_mark: supported, :warning: works with known limitations, :no_entry_sign: not supported yet.

 | OS | :simple-anaconda: Conda | Binary + :simple-python: pip | :simple-docker: Khiops-notebook |  :material-remote-desktop: Desktop app    |
 | ----------- | --------------------- | --------------------- | ----------------------- | -------------------------- |